 Best for Animal Lovers

-All the kids I know love stickers.
-And I’m sure parents will love these stickers that teach their child about ornithology.
+Our kids are all huge sticker fans.
+And we’re sure parents will love these stickers that teach children about ornithology.

-The author, Yuval Zommer, has created sticker books for other animal groups too, including insects and ocean creatures.
-So, if birds aren’t your child’s favorite animals, you have other options.
+The author, Yuval Zommer, has also created sticker books for other animal groups, including insects and ocean creatures.
+So if birds aren’t your child’s favorite animals, you have other options.

 I recently gifted this book to my young bird-loving grandchildren, and they absolutely adore it.
 The illustrations have accurate coloring, but some of the birds are depicted with a peculiar feature - two eyes on the side of their head, which I found bizarre.
 Nonetheless, this book has been a delightful and educational addition for my grandkids to explore their passion for birding.